 There are over 60 ISPs in Nepal right now, but we will be focusing on seven major Internet Service Providers.
 Now, let’s get down to our topic and help you find the best ISP in Nepal.

 WorldLink is the largest ISP in Nepal in terms of customer base.
-The Kathmandu-based private company has over 7 lakh unique subscribers which is way higher than any other ISP.
-This milestone comes from its reliable internet packages and a well-efficient customer service center network.
+The Kathmandu-based private company has over 8 lakh unique subscribers which is way higher than any other ISP.
+This milestone comes from its reliable internet packages and the efficient customer service center network.
 Besides, with WorldLink, you get a host of Value Added Services, offers, and another digital TV (IPTV) service.
 What’s more, the company has also launched its money-back guarantee service under which it promises to compensate customers for slow internet if it’s on the company’s side.

 WorldLink gives you your money back for poor internet performance